syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Charts.md

 #### Chart Title

-Customize the Chart title by its name, appearance, and resizing it using Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart title by changing its name, font, color, position and more.
+Click [here]() for more details.

 #### Chart  Area

-Customize the chart area by changing its border, colors, transparency, and more using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart area by changing its border, color and transparency.
+Click [here]() for more details.

 #### Chart Plot Area

-Customize the chart plot area by changing its border, colors, transparency, position and adding image using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart plot area by changing its border, color, transparency and position.
+Click [here]() for more details.

 #### Chart Series

-Customize the chart series by changing the series name, type, color, border, and more using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart series by changing the series name, type, color, border, and more.
+Click [here]() for more details.

 #### Chart Legend

-Customize the chart legend by changing the position, border, and modifying the legend entry using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart legend by changing its border, color, font, position, and more.
+Click [here]() for more details.

 #### Chart Data Labels

-Customize the chart data labels by changing the position, size and more using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart data labels by changing its color, font and position.
+Click [here]() for more details.

 #### Chart Axis

-Customize the chart axes by changing the title, border, font, rotation angle and more using the Excel (XlsIO) library.
-For further information, click [here]().
+With the Syncfusion Excel Library, you can customize the chart axes by changing the title, border, font, rotation angle and more.
+Click [here]() for more details.

 ## Chart Appearnace